asl-epfl/graph_learning_social_interactions_2021/README.md

 # graph_learning_social_interactions_2021

-### This is the code that corresponds to the simulations performed in two papers:
+### This is the code that corresponds to the simulations performed in two papers

-V. Shumovskaia, K. Ntemos, S. Vlaski and A. H. Sayed, "Online Graph Learning from Social Interactions," 2021 55th Asilomar Conference on Signals, Systems, and Computers, 2021, pp. 1263-1267, doi: 10.1109/IEEECONF53345.2021.9723403.
+V. Shumovskaia, K. Ntemos, S. Vlaski and A. H. Sayed, "[Online Graph Learning from Social Interactions](https://asl.epfl.ch/wp-content/uploads/2021/11/asilomar_2021.pdf)," 2021 55th Asilomar Conference on Signals, Systems, and Computers, 2021, pp. 1263-1267, doi: 10.1109/IEEECONF53345.2021.9723403.

 V. Shumovskaia, K. Ntemos, S. Vlaski and A. H. Sayed (2022).
-Explainability and Graph Learning from Social Interactions. arXiv preprint arXiv:2203.07494.
+[Explainability and Graph Learning from Social Interactions](https://arxiv.org/abs/2203.07494). arXiv preprint arXiv:2203.07494.

 ### Usage